 Continued from Page One

-A CURIOUS TALE OF DISAPPROVAL FOR GREAT FLYING, AND GREAT REWARDS FOR DISASTROUS FLYING
+A CURIOUS TALE OF DISAPPROVAL, FLYING, CRASHING AND CONNECTION.

-I had awakened to a sunny day.
-I gazed toward the mountains as I had coffee on the porch, spotting two black eagles soaring and, then, dipping and diving, only to float back up on the currents of air rolling up and over the ridge.
-An avid but relatively new paraglider pilot, I was envious and eager to join the eagles.
+The day began sunny and clear.
+I gazed toward the mountains and ridges as I had coffee on the porch, spotting two black eagles soaring.
+They dipped and dived, only to float back up on the currents of air rolling up the ridge.
+At the time, I was an avid but relatively new paraglider pilot, I was envious and eager to join the eagles.

-I had grabbed my paraglider and hiked, bathed in the scent of sagebrush and wild herbs.
-I found a flat, clear space, shortly after I had crested the ridge, seven or eight hundred feet above the valley floor.
-The updrafts had abated and the wind was smooth and steady.
+I had grabbed my paragliding gear and hiked up, bathed in the scent of sagebrush and wild herbs.
+I found a launch spot.
+A flat, clear space, shortly after I had crested the ridge, seven or eight hundred feet above the valley floor.
+The wind was smooth and steady.
 The eagles were no longer in view.

 I launched and felt exhilarated as I became airborne.
 I soared out over the valley, lifted a few hundred feet more and glided around over it for a while.
-Smiling to myself after flying a bit, I made a gentle landing on the valley floor.
+After flying a bit and feeling satisfied, I made a gentle landing on the valley floor.
 Perfect!

 I hiked back to my friends’ farm and, as I approached, I encountered the sangoma for the first time.
-He was not smiling.
+He had a stern demeanor.
 He accosted me and scolded me for flying in the domain of the ancestors and the eagles.
 He had told me that I did not understand the forces and spirits that were present and that I should not be flying with the eagles, doing something that I knew nothing about.
 He was adamant.

-He was right, of course.
+Of course, he was right.
 I did not understand his perspective.
 Flying like an eagle was an adventure.
 It was fun.
 It was not his private property.
-And, I was going to do it again.
+And, I was going fly again.

-A good bit more wind than in the morning, I soared back and forth with ease, surfing the wind currents.
-The wind grew in strength providing exhilarating updrafts which I rode well above the ridgeline – two thousand feet above – enjoying the freedom.
+The wind had more punch in it than in the morning, I soared back and forth along the ridge-line with ease, surfing the gusty wind currents.
+The wind grew in strength providing exhilarating updrafts which I rode well above the ridge-line – two thousand feet above – enjoying the freedom.
 As I tried to turn back into the wind to fly out over the valley to land, I realized that I could make no headway into the wind.
 Suddenly, this was not fun.
 I had to figure out how to get down and do it safely.
+There was no way forward into the wind.
+I was tracking backwards over the ground, while my glider faced into the wind.
 I would have to try to lose some altitude by flying behind the ridge, over a large plateau and beyond a deep canyon.
 The wind became stronger and turbulent.
-I was fearful that the paraglider’s canopy might collapse.
+I was fearful.
+The paraglider’s canopy kept collapsing and then re-inflating.

 He didn’t seem angry.
 He looked more exasperated.
 He did have words for me.
 “I told you that you should not try to soar with the eagles in the zone of our ancestors.
 We do not belong there!
 You did it anyway.
 You are lucky to be alive.”